turingschool/curriculum/source/topics/extract_notification_service.markdown

 You can see the [store_demo repository on Github](https://github.com/jumpstartlab/store_demo) and clone it like this:

 {% terminal %}
-git clone git@github.com:JumpstartLab/store_demo.git
+$ git clone git@github.com:JumpstartLab/store_demo.git
 {% endterminal %}

+Then hop in and get ready to go:

+{% terminal %}
+$ cd store_demo
+$ bundle
+$ rake
+{% endterminal %}

-### The Monsterporium
+## Getting Started with The Monsterporium

-* Description of the project, what it has, what it does, etc
+The Monsterporium is a student project written by students in our gSchool course for their [StoreEngine project assignment](http://tutorials.jumpstartlab.com/projects/store_engine.html).
+It's an online store that supports listing products and placing orders.
+Along the way it sends a few emails.

-#### Where Email Notifications Come From
+### Where Emails Come From

 There are two emails that get sent to customers, both defined in `app/mailers/mailer.rb`.
-They're called in:
+They're called from:

 * `UsersController#create`
 * `OrdersController#create`
 * `OrdersController#buy_now`

-Request -> Controller -> Email -> Response
+When creating a `User` or `Order` resource...

+* The request comes in from the client with the necessary data in the request parameters
+* The `User` or `Order` is created
+* The email is sent
+* The HTTP response is sent back to the user

+The problem here is that sending the email is unnecessarily slowing down the request/response cycle.
+Instead, the app should post a **message** telling the email service that an email needs to be sent.

-#### High-Level Overview of Where We're Going
+### Where We're Going

-* Whiteboard-level description of how it'll work when we're done.

-Step 1:

-Request -> Controller -> Redis -> Response
-Redis -> Mailer

-Step 2:

-Request -> Controller -> Redis -> Response # no change
-Redis -> separate app -> mailer
+When we we finish the extraction the system will work like this:

+#### In the Primary Application

+* The request comes in from the user
+* The resource is created
+* A message is posted to the message channel (Redis)
+* The creation-successful response is sent back to the user

+#### In the Secondary Application

+* The listener waits until it sees a message on the channel
+* When a message is found, it
+  * pulls in and parses the data
+  * dispatches the email

 ### Characterizing Functionality

-We'll use a semi-automated test harness to check that emails are actually sent, and that they look right.
+We'll use a semi-automated test harness to check that emails are actually sent, and that they have the right contents.

+#### Running Existing Tests

-1. Run the tests to check that they're passing.
+Run the tests to make sure everything starts out green:

-2. Deliberately give the `order_confirmation` mailer an `Order.new`.
-   Give the `welcome_email` mailer a `User.new`.
+{% terminal %}
+$ rake
+{% endterminal %}

+#### Breaking the Mailer Tests

+Open `app/mailers/mailer.rb` and:

+* On line 5, change `@user = user` to `@user = User.new`
+* On line 11, change `@order = order` to `@order = Order.new`

-3. Rerun the tests.
-Which test files fail?
+Now re-run the tests.
+Which examples fail?

-The failures don't tell us anything about what's wrong with the emails, and doesn't even tell us if the emails were sent.
+Unfortunately the failures don't tell us what's actually *wrong* with the emails, and don't even tell us if the emails were sent.

-We need better tests.
+We need better tests!

 #### Introducing Mailcatcher

-Install mailcatcher:
+Mailcatcher is a great little app that acts as an SMTP host, the protocol used to send email.
+It offers a web app that makes it easy to see what emails were "sent" (and really caught) by our tests.

+We don't need to put it in the Gemfile, just install the gem from the terminal:

 {% terminal %}
-gem install mailcatcher` # do not put in gemfile
+$ gem install mailcatcher
 {% endterminal %}

-Configure the Action Mailer settings for the test and development
-environments:
+#### Configuring Action Mailer

+Action Mailer is the component of Rails that handles email.
+We need to configure it to use mailcatcher as the SMTP server.

+In *both* `config/environments/development.rb` and `config/environments/test.rb`, add the following lines inside the `do`/`end` block:

 ```ruby
 config.action_mailer.delivery_method = :smtp
 config.action_mailer.smtp_settings = { :address => "127.0.0.1", :port => 1025 }
 ```

-Unfortunately, Action Mailer overrides the `delivery_method` inside the tests so that they always deliver to `:test` rather than using the configured value of `:smtp`.
+That *should* work, but unfortunately when running the test suite Action Mailer overrides the `delivery_method`, despite it being defined in the test environment file.

 We need to override the override.

-#### The Mailer Tests
+#### `mailer_spec.rb`

-Add a before filter in `spec/mailers/mailer_spec.rb`:
+##### Overriding the `delivery_method`

+Open `spec/mailers/mailer_spec.rb` and add this before block:

 ```ruby
 before(:each) do